-If the member of staff concerned wishes to be moved to another department or section in order to safeguard him- or herself against potential hostile reactions from his or her immediate work environment, then the Agency will, whenever possible, take reasonable steps to facilitate such a move.
-In practice, those members of staff who consider it necessary to move to a different department or unit may address themselves to the HR Officer or to the Director of the Agency, who will confirm if such mobility is possible and provide them with counselling in order to identify the type of post which fits their profile and professional aspirations.
+If the member of staff concerned wishes to be moved to another department of the Agency in order to safeguard him- or herself against potential hostile reactions from his or her immediate work environment, then the Agency will take reasonable steps to facilitate such a move.
+In practice, those members of staff who consider it necessary to move to a different department may address themselves to the Human Resources Management Team, or to the Director, who will provide them with counseling in order to identify the type of post which fits their profile and professional aspirations.